MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/chromium-devtools-protocol.md

     ```

 1. Run your app.

-1. To display the coordinates of Paris, France, choose the **Display Location** button.
+1. To display the coordinates of Paris, France, click the **Display Location** button.

     :::image type="complex" source="./media/final-location-cdp.png" alt-text="Display the .html file in a WebView2 control with the coordinates for Paris." lightbox="./media/final-location-cdp.png":::
        Display the `.html` file in a WebView2 control with the coordinates for Paris